Komdosh/CrackingTheCodingInterview/README.md

 # Cracking The Coding Interview

+## About this Repository
-## This repo shows my own programming skills.

-I took these tasks from the great book "_Cracking The Coding Interview_" written by **Gayle Laakmann McDowell**.
+This repository showcases my problem-solving and programming skills through exercises from the excellent book “_Cracking the Coding Interview_” by **Gayle Laakmann McDowell**.

-## How to work with this repo?
+## How This Repository Is Organized

-You can see a links below with language tag and progress bar.
+Below, you’ll find links to different sections of the book, each tagged with the programming language used, and a progress indicator showing how many problems have been completed.

-Each section was solved in a specific programming language.
-Progress means how far I have come, what tasks have been completed.
+Each section is implemented in a specific programming language and contains its own README with implementation details.

-There you can find a readme file with implementation details.
-Each task has a naive (mine) and an optimized (described in the book) implementation.
-Does this mean that the naive will always be worse than the optimized one? — No, it's just my own solution.
-First, I try to solve the problem on my own, this is how a naive implementation was created, then I read the solution described in the book and implement it in a specific language.
-Sometimes I have exactly the same point of view, then the task will have one solution.
+## Naive vs. Optimized Solutions

+For most problems, you’ll find two implementations:

+* Naive solution — my own initial attempt, created before reading the book’s explanation.
+* Optimized solution — an implementation based on the approach described in the book.

+There are also cases where the book does not present a clear “naive vs. optimized” distinction.
+In those situations, my implementation is simply aligned with the book’s solution, and no separate naive version exists.

+## Running the Code

-You will also be able to clone this project, compile and run my solutions.
+You can clone this repository, compile the code, and run all solutions locally.
+Each section includes instructions where necessary.

 ## Data Structures